 - SPOS to be located on the ground floor with access from living areas (minimum 25m2 of SPOS per dwelling in a single location at ground floor).
 Avoid primary SPOS such as living areas with balconies at upper floors.
-Refer to front fence design, which affects SPOS locations in the front setback. - > Private open space should be designed to separate recreational and service areas (using screening or separate locations).
+Refer to front fence design, which affects SPOS locations in the front setback. - Private open space should be designed to separate recreational and service areas (using screening or separate locations).
 Ensure that building services and domestic service areas are concealed from view from the public realm.

 - Provide an open and landscaped garden setting with substantial front and rear setbacks, deep planted canopy trees and permeable surfaces.
 High quality landscaping that prioritises greenery and softens the built form is strongly encouraged. - Minimise basement footprints within the front and rear setbacks to prioritise deep planting in these areas.
 By prioritising front and rear setbacks, side setbacks may be limited on small sites.
-In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - > Tree planting recommendation: provide a minimum of one advanced canopy tree for every 8 metres of boundary at the front and rear; and I tree per ground floor dwelling.
-The advanced canopy tree requirement under the boundary length calculation can include the I tree per ground floor dwelling requirement.
+In these areas incorporate planting on structures or narrow trees with limited canopy widths to soften the built form. - > Tree planting recommendation: provide a minimum of one advanced canopy tree per 8m of boundary at the front and rear; and one tree per ground floor dwelling in total (total includes advanced canopy trees).
 If the result is not a whole number, round up to the nearest whole number.
-Planting location to be site responsive.

-low front fencing (1.2m) and significant greenery in front setback permeable fencing where above 1.2m to provide privacy for SPOS SPOS.
-SPOS.
-Prioritising green corridors with canopy trees to front and rear
+low front fencing (1.2m) and significant greenery in front setback permeable fencing where above 1.2m to provide privacy for SPOS SPOS SPOS SPOS SPOS SPOS SPOS SPOS SPOS A Prioritising green corridors with canopy trees

 - > Fencing should balance the need for privacy with passive surveillance and activation of the public realm.
 In local streets, there is an expectation that developments will maintain an open, vegetated character with low front fencing, permeable surfaces, significant landscaping and clear views towards dwellings.
-On main roads, taller fencing is considered acceptable to reduce amenity impacts such as noise from traffic. - > Recommendations: - Local streets Maximum fence height of I.2m within 3m of the front boundary: If ground floor SPOS is proposed within the street setback (requiring a taller fence) the fence should not encroach within 3m of the front boundary to encourage a welcoming garden corridor fronting the street with significant landscaping.
-All fences above I.2m in height should provide some visual transparency to allow for interaction with the street (minimum 25 per cent open). - Main roads Maximum fence height of I.8m: Tall fencing should be designed to incorporate landscaping and permeability to contribute greenery and provide a level of passive surveillance.
+On main roads, taller fencing is considered acceptable to reduce amenity impacts such as noise from traffic. - > Recommendations: - Local streets Maximum fence height of 1.2m within 3m of the front boundary: If ground floor SPOS is proposed within the street setback (requiring a taller fence) the fence should not encroach within 3m of the front boundary to encourage a welcoming garden corridor fronting the street with significant landscaping.
+All fences above 1.2m in height should provide some visual transparency to allow for interaction with the street (minimum 25 per cent open). - Main roads Maximum fence height of 2m: Tall fencing should be designed to incorporate landscaping and permeability to contribute greenery and provide a level of passive surveillance.
 Ground floor SPOS is supported in the front setback.